misc-appstudio/Cheffy/README.md

 # Cheffy
-Cheffy AI Meal Planner
+Cheffy AI Meal Planner and Recipes

 ## Contact us
 You can reach us at: misc.appstudio@gmail.com